Friday, November 6, 2009

 On top of being stuck in artistic molasses, our apartment was sprayed so I had to remove everything from our closets and cupboards and pull everything away from the walls.
 I should be putting all that we own back in its place as I write, but I just don't seem to have it in me right now.
 There's doctor's appointments, social obligations, and daily chores and errands, as there is with everyone in the world.
 The socializing usually gets put on the back burner because it's a non-essential, but I'm changing my attitude about that.
 Networking has gotten me twice as far as I could have alone, and I truly believe you get out of life what you put into it.
 I need to nurture my relationships, meet new people, and on occasion, enjoy myself.
 So, tonight, I will attend my film making friend's zombie makeup party, and tomorrow night I will go to the monthly artists' night at another friend's home.
 It's all good stuff, but add it all up and it equals maybe an hour or two to paint a day, and I can't get very far that way.

 I think maybe I feel a little better just for having written this.
 Sometimes I know how to deal with a situation, but until I talk it out or write it down, I don't realize it.
 Something about putting it all into words.
 I'm still very frustrated by the mountain of work ahead of me, but I've scaled, moved, and sometimes blown mountains to smitherines, so I know I can do it.
-And hey, I'm not feelilng too bad emotionally, and ANYTHING is better than being depressed.

 "Season's Greetings", painted wooden plate